Anna Longshore Potts: Career

-She was without means at her graduation, yet she soon established a lucrative practice in Philadelphia.
-Her health became somewhat impaired, and she moved to Langhorne, in 1857, where she married Lambert Hibbs Potts (b.
-1831), one of the merchants there.
+After earning a medical degree from the Woman's Medical College of Pennsylvania in 1852, Potts opened a lucrative medical practice in Philadelphia.
+Her health became impaired, and in 1857, she returned to her hometown of Langhorne, where she married a merchant, Lambert Hibbs Potts (b.
+1831).
 They had a son, Emerson.

 A few years later, Dr. Longshore, now Dr. Longshore-Potts, moved to Adrian, Michigan, where she quickly rose to a high position in her profession.
 She became imbued with the belief that a physician's most sacred duty is to prevent rather than cure disease, and to that end, she gave many private lectures to her patients.
 The ability of those talks led to her giving a course of public lectures, the meeting being called by the mayor, leading physicians and clergymen.
 That was in 1876.
 Her addresses were so favorably received that she concluded to devote all her time to them.
 She commenced first in small towns, with a boy as agent, who engaged churches and wrote with crayon in blank spaces the place and time of the meetings.
 Her success was continuous and, as she traveled out into larger towns, became almost phenomenal.
 The first city of any consequence which she visited as a lecturer was San Francisco, where she appeared in 1881.
 She then visited the principal coast towns, north as far as Seattle, Washington and south to San Diego, California.

 In May, 1883, she sailed with her party, then consisting of seven, for New Zealand, where, from Auckland to Invercargill, the largest houses were packed to listen to Potts.
 In November, 1883, she stood before an audience of 4,500 people in the exhibition building, Sydney, New South Wales, where she was introduced by Charles A. Kahlothen, U.S. Consul.
 The proportions of her enterprise may be judged from the fact that her party had been increased to nine people, and it cost her US$450 to rent the chairs necessary to seat that building for five lectures.
 She received a greeting there which was repeated in Melbourne, Brisbane, and the larger interior towns of the colonies.